shipshapecode/vue-shepherd/README.md

 ```js
 import 'shepherd.js/dist/css/shepherd.css'
 ```
-Then, use shepher in your components:
+Then, use shepherd in your components:

 ```vue
 <template>